AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.5717

 Funding

-This article was partially supported by: the National Natural Science Foundation of China (82473256); the Anhui Province Higher Education Scientific Research Project, China (2024AH050818); the Research Fund of Anhui Institute of Translational Medicine (2023zhyx-C19); the Health Research Program of Anhui (AHWJ2023A30007); the Anhui Provincial Natural Science Foundation (2208085MH251); the Anhui Provincial Quality Engineering Project for Higher Education (2022jyxm761); the Fundamental Research Funds for the Anhui Medical University (2021xkj131); the Jiangxi Provincial Natural Science Foundation (20242BAB25521); Ganpo Promising Talents Supporting Plan: Talent Development Project of Leading Academic and Technological Researchers in Key Disciplines (20243BCE51060).
+This article was partially supported by: the National Natural Science Foundation of China (82473256); the Anhui Province Higher Education Scientific Research Project, China (2024AH050818); the Research Fund of Anhui Institute of Translational Medicine (2023zhyx-C19); the Health Research Program of Anhui (AHWJ2023A30007); the Anhui Provincial Natural Science Foundation (2208085MH251); the Anhui Provincial Quality Engineering Project for Higher Education (2022jyxm761); the Fundamental Research Funds for the Anhui Medical University (2021xkj131); the Jiangxi Provincial Natural Science Foundation (20242BAB25521); and the Ganpo Promising Talents Supporting Plan: Talent Development Project of Leading Academic and Technological Researchers in Key Disciplines (20243BCE51060).

 Conflict of interest